 - You can give away money and still get Medicaid, but only if it is done correctly.

-A knowledgeable attorney can save you tens of thousands of dollars in Nursing Home costs.
+- A knowledgeable attorney can save you tens of thousands of dollars in nursing home costs.

-Eligibility is calculated on a case-by-case basis.
+- Eligibility is calculated on a case-by-case basis.
 You likely won’t get the same results as someone else.

-A nursing home or hospital that offers to file a Medicaid application for you has no obligation (and often can’t) advise you on how to protect your assets.
+- A nursing home or hospital that offers to file a Medicaid application for you has no obligation (and often can’t) advise you on how to protect your assets.

-Applying for Medicaid too early could result in being disqualified for a longer period of time than you otherwise would have been.
+- Applying for Medicaid too early could result in being disqualified for a longer period of time than you otherwise would have been.

 Make sure the attorney you hire is trained and experienced in Medicaid planning.
 Would you go to your family doctor for a heart problem?

+Get professional advice from our Syracuse and Watertown elder law and asset protection attorney and learn the facts.
 Schedule your initial meeting today to see how quickly you can qualify for Medicaid and how much money you can save for your loved ones.